biurad/php-di/README.md

 $container = new Container();
 ```

-For registering services into container, a service can be anything except an array more than two counts and contains mixed values.
+For registering services into container, a service can be anything that is a real PHP valid type.
 Container implements `ArrayAccess`, so here's an example to demonstrate:

 ```php
 // define some services